trailofbits/pe-parse/python/README.md

 * get_entry_point: Return the entry point address
 * get_bytes: Return the first N bytes at a given address
 * get_sections: Return a list of section objects
-* get_imports: Return a list of import objects.
+* get_imports: Return a list of import objects
-* get_exports: Return a list of export objects.
+* get_exports: Return a list of export objects
 * get_relocations: Return a list of relocation objects

 The **parsed** object has a number of attributes: